Allalom Music: Loserbroadcasting

-At one point in time Allalom Music owned and operated Loserbroadcasting.com, a netlabel that offered full album downloads from various bands around the USA for free...this project never achieved the level of success they were looking for and the website was taken offline after less than a year.
+At one point in time Allalom Music owned and operated Loserbroadcasting.com, a netlabel that offered full album downloads from various bands around the US for free...this project never achieved the level of success they were looking for and the website was taken offline after less than a year.
 Two of the bands/albums from that project have been released as official CDs since the site went down.

 All the albums available for download were designated "AM/LB-001", and they only got different numbers if they were released on CD.